0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/overview.md

 Omnificent diagram of component

 Detailed description

 Sequence diagram and any other helpful UML to connect the code base.

 Important code/db schemas/etc

+Explanation of how they interact relating to the code and behaviour

+How they interact with the wider architecture and specific components

+Exit root trees